t3r6/pkdocs/docs/mkdocs-dev.md

 5. Open the editor, navigate to the docs/ directory and make necessary changes.
 All the changes will be updated dynamically at [http://localhost:8000](/).

-6. Create a merge request with changes or deploy to GitHub pages:
+6. Create a merge request with changes or deploy to GitHub pages manually:

     ```
     mkdocs gh-deploy --force